Kinetic Systems Analysis

 Human-Centered Systems (Core Lens)

 My background is in kinesiology, which is the study of human movement.
+That matters because systems are used by bodies—not just ideas.

 I evaluate: